puddles31/rubiks-solver/README.md

 # rubiks-solver
-A program to help a user solve a Rubik's Cuver.
+A program to help a user solve a Rubik's Cube.

 Compile with javac -d bin src/*.java